 Cards for Culture—Museum Edition is based on this insight, designed to provide a playful approach to strategy development for museums.
 It’s a box with three decks of cards: strategy, trends and inspiration cards.
 Like a standard 52-card deck, you can use these cards in different ways to develop your strategy, inspire innovation and guide transformation processes.

 The development of the cards was a long process, of which the current Kickstarter campaign is only one step.
 Erik Schilp and I have been working together on innovative solutions that help organizations address complicated issues for years.
 These solutions often share the same characteristics: they’re highly accessible, use digital thinking and game mechanics to involve as much people from an organization as possible and combine bottom-up with top-down approaches.
-I hope you back , but in any case I hope to inspire you to use play, creativity and new ways of working together to advance your museum strategy, and come up with new ideas for the future of museums
+I hope you back the project on Kickstarter, but in any case I hope to inspire you to use play, creativity and new ways of working together to advance your museum strategy, and come up with new ideas for the future of museums

 Games are best explained through playing them, so I’d like to invite you to play one round of Trendwatcher (one of the six ways we’ve outlined in the user manual in which you can use the cards).
 Trendwatcher uses the trends and strategy cards to help you to make your strategies trend-resistant, and come up with new ideas.
 It’s a fairly straightforward game: at random, you play one of the 16 trend cards with current trends that are shaping the future of museums: Skip over related stories to continue reading article